Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Acknowledgements

 \section{Acknowledgements}

-Support for this work was provided by the National Aeronautics and Space Administration and the \textit{Chandra} X-ray Center (CXC), which is operated by the Smithsonian Astrophysical Observatory for and on behalf of the National Aeronautics Space Administration under contract NAS8-03060 (BJW, MAz,JK).
+We thank the referee for their positive comments and constructive advice, which helped improving the paper.
+Support for this work was provided by the National Aeronautics and Space Administration and the \textit{Chandra} X-ray Center (CXC), which is operated by the Smithsonian Astrophysical Observatory and on behalf of the National Aeronautics Space Administration under contract NAS8-03060 (BJW, MAz,JK).
+Additional support was provided by NASA NuSTAR grant \#80NSSC21K0058 (JK).

-The scientific results in this article are based to a significant degree on observations made by the \textit{Chandra}~X-ray Observatory (CXO).
+The scientific results in this article are based significantly on observations made by the \textit{Chandra}~X-ray Observatory (CXO).
 This research has made use of data obtained from the \textit{Chandra} Data Archive.

-This research has made use of data provided by the National Radio Astronomy Observatory which is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. and data from the Sloan Digital Sky Survey (SDSS).
-Funding for the SDSS and SDSS-II has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, the U.S. Department of Energy, the National Aeronautics and Space Administration, the Japanese Monbukagakusho, the Max Planck Society, and the Higher Education Funding Council for England.
+This research has made use of data provided by the National Radio Astronomy Observatory which is a facility of the National Science Foundation operated under a cooperative agreement with Associated Universities, Inc., and data from the Sloan Digital Sky Survey (SDSS).
+Funding for the SDSS and SDSS-II has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, the U.S. Department of Energy, the National Aeronautics and Space Administration, the Japanese Monbukagakusho, the Max Planck Society and the Higher Education Funding Council for England.
 The SDSS Web Site is http://www.sdss.org/.
 The SDSS is managed by the Astrophysical Research Consortium for the Participating Institutions.
 The Participating Institutions are the American Museum of Natural History, Astrophysical Institute Potsdam, University of Basel, University of Cambridge, Case Western Reserve University, University of Chicago, Drexel University, Fermilab, the Institute for Advanced Study, the Japan Participation Group, Johns Hopkins University, the Joint Institute for Nuclear Astrophysics, the Kavli Institute for Particle Astrophysics and Cosmology, the Korean Scientist Group, the Chinese Academy of Sciences (LAMOST), Los Alamos National Laboratory, the Max-Planck-Institute for Astronomy (MPIA), the Max-Planck-Institute for Astrophysics (MPA), New Mexico State University, Ohio State University, University of Pittsburgh, University of Portsmouth, Princeton University, the United States Naval Observatory, and the University of Washington.

 This research is based on observations made by {\it Herschel}, which is an ESA space observatory with science instruments provided by European-led Principal Investigator consortia and with important participation from NASA.
 This work is based in part on observations made with the Spitzer Space Telescope, which was operated by the Jet Propulsion Laboratory, California Institute of Technology under a contract with NASA.